mistoriver/mistoriver/README.md

 Backend .NET developer with auto-QA background, actively learning System Design.

-Tech and space geek, like to build and rebuild gaming PC's at my free time.
+Tech and space geek, like to build and rebuild gaming PC's in my free time.

 ## Feel free to contact me via